fluttercommunity/get_it/README.md

   /// As dispose functions can be async, you should await this function.
   Future<void> dropScope(String scopeName);

+  /// Tests if the scope by name [scopeName] is registered in GetIt bool hasScope(String scopeName);

   /// Clears all registered types for the current scope
   /// If you provided dispose function when registering they will be called
   /// [dispose] if `false` it only resets without calling any dispose